allianz/ng-aquila/projects/ng-aquila/src/file-uploader/file-uploader.md

 The `nx-file-uploader` shows the selected files in the queue list.
 In each row of this list, the file name is displayed with the current status and the available actions.
 The component is a wrapper around the native `input[type=file]` element and ensures that the standard HTML attributes (e.g. multiple) work as expected.

+Please note that if you allow multiple files upload, users will also be able to upload the same file multiple times.
+If this is an issue for your project, make sure to implement a backend check.

 ### Basic usage

 The component has a built-in http POST uploading functionality.
 To use this, there has to be a `NxFileUploader` defined and assigned to the file uploader component.